LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 applications.
 To minimize the generated code size, turn the :ref:`source_data <flag_source_data>` flag off.
 To optimize runtime performance, turn on the :ref:`optimize <flag_optimize>` flag.
+Your chosen backend Prolog compiler may also provide performance related flags; check its documentation.

 Pay special attention to file compilation/loading order.
 Whenever possible, compile/load your files taking into account file dependencies